Add a SharePoint Online source

 Example

-You want your source to index only items that were modified within the last 2 years, so you configure the rolling window as follows:
+You want your source to index only items that were modified in the last two years, so you configure the rolling period as follows:

-To disable the item modification filtering window, set the amount to 0.
+To disable the rolling period, set the amount to 0.

-Configuring an item modification filtering window has the following effects during source updates:
+Configuring a rolling period has the following effects during source updates:

 Update type Effects